-Many parents are determined to learn about parental controls on Motorola phones so they can make sure their child is raised in a safe learning environment.
-The internet is a double-edged sword and when a child plays with a sword, we have to be careful they don’t hurt themselves.
-Though the internet is one big thing, we all access it in various ways; from tablets to video game consoles.
+Many parents are determined to learn about parental controls on Motorola phones because they want to make sure their child is raised in a safe learning environment.
+The internet is a double-edged sword and when a child plays with a sword, we must be careful they don’t hurt themselves.
+Though the internet is huge, we all access it in various ways; from tablets to video game consoles.
 Those who work with Motorola phones have different options at their disposal compared to other brands.

 There are different ways you can control what your child experiences on the internet.
 Between a manufacturer’s unique device settings, the operating systems’ default parental controls, and third-party apps, there are a ton of ways to control your child’s access to the internet.
-So, let’s take a look at what we can do as parents to ensure the internet is a safe space for our kids.
+So, let’s see how to put parental controls on Motorola phones.

 How to Set Up Parental Controls on Motorola Phones